This easy crab melts recipe is perfect for when you’ve got a hankerin’ for a delicious sandwich recipe, Maryland style!

 Step 4: Top Each Sandwich with Cheese & Buttered Bread Slices

-Now, add your cheddar cheese to each sandwich and then top with bread slices that have been brushed with butter, with the buttered side up.
+Now, add a slice of cheese to each sandwich and then top with bread slices that have been brushed with butter, with the buttered side up.

 How To Cook Crab Melts

-Finally, place your crab melts in a preheated 400 degrees Fahrenheit oven and bake for 5 minutes.
+Finally, place your crab melts on a cookie sheet or broiler pan in a preheated 400 degrees Fahrenheit oven and bake for 5 minutes.

 Then carefully flip your crab melts and bake for another 3 to 4 minutes.